hashintel/hash/apps/plugin-browser/README.md

 **Pages** will reload (the `popup` and `options` screens).
 **Scripts** (`background`, `content`) require clicking 'Update' in [chrome://extensions](chrome://extensions).

+### Permissions

+In Firefox, the following permissions via Tools-Addons must be set before the extension will work:

+1. "Access your data for sites in the hash.ai domain" so that cookies will be sent to the HASH API
+1. "Access your data for all web sites" so that content can be read from any other websites

 ### Debugging

 The components of the extension run in different browser contexts.